-Below is a trends analysis of the most popular topics on Clubhouse.
+Below is a network analysis of the most popular topics on Clubhouse.
 This type of data can help predict trends on the app based on previous rooms and conversations.
 In addition, we analyzed all of the Clubhouse hot topics based on the conversations happening on other social media channels and within traditional media coverage.

 Before we jump into the data, let’s first define Clubhouse.

 What is Clubhouse?

 Clubhouse started as a social audio app that enabled users to have audio conversations about the topics they were passionate about.
-It was designed to be a space for people to share their thoughts and feelings about politics and sports to gender diversity and entrepreneurship.
+It was designed to be a space for people to share their thoughts and feelings about politics, sports, gender diversity, and entrepreneurship.
 Today, it’s become more commercialized and a place where users can join rooms and listen to celebrities and athletes.

 The data for the Clubhouse topics were collected in a few different ways.
 First, we pulled all the social media mentions of Clubhouse dating back to January 2020.
 From there, we clustered the mentions into popular topics based on the volume of each topic.
 From there, we tagged each one and classified them across various themes.

 The data is sorted by total mentions, unique authors, and impressions.
 See below for the most popular topics on Clubhouse since 2020.

-The social data below is a drill-down of the popular topics and themes on Clubhouse based on the total number of unique authors mentioning each Clubhouse room or event, the total volume of mentions, and the corresponding impression count.
+The social data below is a drill-down of the popular topics and themes on Clubhouse based on the number of unique authors mentioning each Clubhouse room or event, the total volume of mentions, and the corresponding impression count.

-It’s great to see the diversity of topics across business and technology (AI, Digital Transformation, Bitcoin), black culture, women in technology and business, startups and venture capital, and of course the healthcare topics like mental health.
+It’s great to see the diversity of topics across business and technology (AI, Digital Transformation, Bitcoin), black culture, women in technology and business, startups and venture capital, and healthcare topics like mental health.

 To summarize, here are the most popular topics on Clubhouse to date:

 - Sales: People on Clubhouse talking about social selling, growth hacking, and moderators sharing best practices for sales.

 - Social Media: People on Clubhouse talk about using social media apps like Clubhouse to build an audience and a business.